Mathiarasi05/Udemy_Clone_Project_1/README.md

 Purpose of the Project

-Practice building a clean front-end layout using only HTML & CSS Understand how real websites structure sections like navbars, category tags, banners, and course cards Improve basic styling skills: spacing, alignment, colors, and flexbox Learn how to recreate UI from reference images without using JavaScript
+-Practice building a clean front-end layout using only HTML & CSS -Understand how real websites structure sections like navbars, category tags, banners, and course cards -Improve basic styling skills: spacing, alignment, colors, and flexbox -Learn how to recreate UI from reference images without using JavaScript

 ---

 Notes

-This is a static-only project — no JavaScript, no backend, no hover effects All sections are built purely for learning and practice Images and content are placeholders just to replicate the UI Not affiliated with Udemy in any way — purely an educational clone Can be used as a beginner-friendly portfolio project
+-This is a static-only project — no JavaScript, no backend, no hover effects -All sections are built purely for learning and practice -Images and content are placeholders just to replicate the UI -Not affiliated with Udemy in any way — purely an educational clone -Can be used as a beginner-friendly portfolio project

 ---

 Thanks for Visiting

 Thanks for sliding into my repo, fr

 If you vibe with the project, drop a ⭐ — it keeps my developer era going